seeeebaaaa/karel_learns_c_cl/README.md

 On the left and bottom part of the outer wall are markers (`>, ^`) that indicate the rows and colums Karel can stand in for a better visualization.
 Empty fields are marked with a dot `.`.

+## Errors

+### Help the world doesn't load, its just a 1x1
+Then you misspelled the world name in `loadWorld("");`, or for custom worlds forgot to add it to the selection.

 ## Customization
 > NOTE: these featurs are exclusively for this Karel-version, and are may (very likely!!) not supported in other versions.
 >